akruszewski/gibl/manuscript/chapter3.md

 X> ### Exercise 6
 X>
 X> Use `struct->file` on some block to store it in a file.
 Then, use `file->struct` on that same file.
 Did you get the same block?
-Nex, use an editor to open the file you created - what do the raw contents look like?
+Next, use an editor to open the file you created - what do the raw contents look like?

 ## 3.4.
 Transactions